gear-dapps/gear-feeds-channel/README.md

 - Go to https://idea.gear-tech.io/
 - Connect to your account using the **Connect** button.
 Allow website access to your wallet in Polkadot.js extension.
+- Top up yout test account using the **Get test account** button.
+This button can be pressed several times.
 - Upload the program (`.opt.wasm`) and metadata (`.meta.wasm`) giving some meaninful name to the program and setting the gas limit to `100'000'000`.
 Sign the transaction using Polkadot.js extension.
 - Find the program in **Recently uploaded programs** section and copy its address.